mattantonelli/ffxiv-triple-triad/README.md

 ```

 ## Updating
-When new cards & NPCs become available on patch day, they can be loaded into the database by rerunning the `all:load` rake task.
+When new cards & NPCs become available on patch day, they can be loaded into the database by rerunning the `data:update` rake task.

 ```
 bundle exec rake db:schema:load